Terroir

 After pruning and tying with Pellenc machines, Nunes' crew and adjunct workers traverse the vineyard, suckering, shoot thinning and positioning canes.
 Mild warm weather prevailing, lower shoots were turned down spreading the canes onto the tall trellis and exposing the fruit to the right amount of dappled sunlight.

 Careful watering after a relatively dry winter and spring keeps riparian roots supple in the shallow soil.
 The first week of July berries started changing from green to purple.
-Like everything this season, véraison is was little early.
+Like everything this season, véraison was little early.
 A large crew was sent through to thin bunches to beat it and balance the vines.

 Wind Machine — New portable wind machine on its way to save the day!